apache/dolphinscheduler/docs/docs/en/guide/metrics/metrics.md

 - ds.workflow.create.command.count: (counter) the number of commands created and inserted by workflows
 - ds.workflow.instance.submit.count: (counter) the number of submitted workflow instances
 - ds.workflow.instance.running: (gauge) the number of running workflow instances
+- ds.workflow.instance.count: (counter) the number of workflow instances, sliced by the tag `state`:
-- ds.workflow.instance.timeout.count: (counter) the number of timeout workflow instances
+  - timeout: the number of timeout workflow instances
-- ds.workflow.instance.finish.count: (counter) indicates the number of finished workflow instances, both successes and failures included
+  - finish: the number of finished workflow instances, both successes and failures included
-- ds.workflow.instance.success.count: (counter) the number of successful workflow instances
+  - success: the number of successful workflow instances
-- ds.workflow.instance.failure.count: (counter) the number of failed workflow instances
+  - fail: the number of failed workflow instances
-- ds.workflow.instance.stop.count: (counter) the number of stopped workflow instances
+  - stop: the number of stopped workflow instances
-- ds.workflow.instance.failover.count: (counter) the number of workflow instance fail-overs
+  - failover: the number of workflow instance fail-overs

 ### Master Server Metrics